-We are pleased to announce that 24 grants worth a total of $492,299.10 have been awarded through the 2020 Coastcare Victoria Community Grants program.
-This year’s grants program has provided up to $30,000 to community groups and educational institutions to conserve, restore and rehabilitate Victoria’s coastal and marine environments and strengthen marine and coastal volunteer groups.
+In 2020, 24 grants worth a total of $492,299.10 have been awarded through the 2020 Coastcare Victoria Community Grants program.
+The program has provided up to $30,000 to community groups and educational institutions to conserve, restore and rehabilitate Victoria’s coastal and marine environments and strengthen marine and coastal volunteer groups.

 The Coastcare Victoria Community Grants Program funds community projects in coastal areas to support community adaptation and improve ecosystem resilience to climate change.

 Congratulations to all recipients.
-The volume and quality of applications received this year program highlights the commitment, innovation and passion shown by coastal volunteer groups to make lasting improvements to our coastline.
+The volume and quality of applications received highlights the commitment, innovation and passion shown by coastal volunteer groups to make lasting improvements to our coastline.

 Category 1: Stewardship and Education